-At Fishtoft Academy, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our PSHE lessons.
-They also understand that with rights come responsibilities.
+Within Fishtoft Academy, learners are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
+Our learners are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PHSE lessons.
+Pupils are also given the freedom to make a wide range of choices from the challenge level of tasks within lessons to which extra-curricular clubs they wish to attend.